 The seventies saw Renk Seed expand both domestically and abroad, adding Canada and Europe to where it did business.
 Renk started selling alfalfa seed at this time.

 In 1990 Renk decided to quit raising beef and at the same time added soybean seed to their product lineup.
 It was then that the old processing tower (built in 1946) was torn down and a new tower was erected.

 In 2000 the current generation of Renks: Jeff, Alex and Brett, took over ownership of the company.

 In 2013 Renk had a major expansion with a new soybean processing tower, bulk storage and additional warehouse space.

-The Renk Family along with the Renk Seed Company has always been very innovative and forward thinking.
+The Renk Family, along with the Renk Seed Company, has always been very innovative and forward thinking.
 The Renk farm had the first silo erected in the county in 1898, had one of the first tile drainage systems installed in Wisconsin in 1916 and had the first dairy herd to go on DHIA in Wisconsin.
 William Renk helped set up the Production Credit Association in Wisconsin and Michigan.
-Wilbur Renk was one of the founding members for the World Dairy Expo.
-Walter and Richard Renk were intstrumental at getting the UW-Madison Veterinary school started and set up an agriculture business degree at the UW.
+Wilbur Renk was one of the founding members of the World Dairy Expo.
+Walter and Richard Renk were instrumental at getting the UW-Madison Veterinary School started and set up an agriculture business degree at the UW.
 Renk Seed did groundbreaking work on narrow row corn back in the late sixties.
 The Renk farm was one of the first to adopt no-till in its area.

-Today Renk Seed continues its forward thinking with new innovations such as one of the first seed companies to offer Farm Plan, first to use a robotic palletizer and now the first seed company to offer radar- in-motion and commodity markets on its website.
+Today Renk Seed continues its forward thinking with new innovations such as one of the first seed companies to offer Farm Plan, the first to use a robotic palletizer and now the first seed company to offer radar-in-motion and commodity markets on its website.
 Renk means Results!